boamaod/WordPress-Importer/README.md

 1. UI to inform user performing the import that the WXR instance contains extension markup produced by plugins and to give them the opportunity to install/activate those plugins before starting the import
 1. Hooks to allow plugins to process/import extension markup in the WXR instance
+   1. As of version 2.0.2, provisional hooks have been added for extension markup at the `/rss/channel/item` level.

 ## How can I help?